AdityaBhatt3010/Blind-SQL-injection-with-conditional-responses-BurpSuite-Lab/README.md

 * Blind SQL injection relies entirely on **indirect clues**, not errors.
 * Boolean-based attacks require:

-  * Reliable TRUE/FALSE reflection
+  * Consistent TRUE/FALSE reflection
-  * Repeater for small checks
+  * Repeater for manual checks
-  * Intruder for large-value brute force
+  * Intruder for automating brute-force
-* SUBSTRING + boolean comparison = full password extraction.
+* SUBSTRING checks allow full password extraction.

 ---

 # 🔥 Final Thoughts

-This lab is the perfect example of how **non-verbose SQLi** can still leak full credentials if boolean conditions are observable.
-Mastering this technique is crucial for VAPT and real-world pentests where applications hide database errors.
+This lab is the perfect example of how **non-verbose SQLi** still leaks full credentials when an app reflects conditional behaviour.
+Blind SQLi mastery is essential for real-world red teaming and VAPT engagements.

 Stay relentless. <br/>
 — **Aditya Bhatt** 🔥

 ---